derick-estephen/ImageUploadingModule/README.md

 # ImageUploadingModule<BR>
-This module can be used in any project where single or multiple images uploading is required
+This module can be used in any project where single or multiple image uploading is required.